The Content Management System for Web3

 Enterprise Research

 Many enterprises generate a great deal of content - sales pitches, budgets, project plans, product specifications and more.
 These pieces of content sit in shared file systems within an enterprise, often with very little context.
 Some enterprises have invested heavily in document management systems to attempt to create some order out of this document chaos, however these only increased the level of document silo’s.
-The overall document management marketing is expected to grow to $10billion by 2026 from $4.5billion in 2021.
+The overall document management market is expected to grow to $10billion by 2026 from $4.5billion in 2021.

 1. Update related content

-2. Provide full text search into the complete document block chain
+2. Provide full text search into the complete document blockchain

 3. Update public facing website pages